First published December 8, 2018

 Note: About a year after I wrote this article, an edition of the ESV-CE was published in America by the Augustine Institute as The Augustine Bible.
 Later it was made available in digital form on Verbum.

 The ESV-CE arrived from ATC Books in India.
 It took about two weeks to get from India to Japan after I placed the order.
 I'm happy with this Bible, and was glad to finally have it in my hands after ten months of trying to figure out how to order it and pay for it.
-Credit cards were not acceptable for payment, only bank transfers or Western Union remittances which didn't work for me in Japan, and the Paypal feature on their web site didn't work properly.
-The break came when I got a quote from them by e-mail and was instructed to Paypal them directly rather than use the Paypal option on their web site.
+The break came when I got instructions from them by e-mail.

 This is the black bonded leather edition, and was the best edition available at the time.

-This Bible is printed with black ink only, including the maps which were originally designed to be printed in full color.
+The ESV-CE edition that I bought was printed in black ink only, including the maps which were originally designed to be printed in full color.
 Although I prefer color maps, I was just happy to see that there are maps in this Bible because I always refer to them; they make reading the Bible much more interesting and understandable.
-My compact RSV-CE had no maps, which forced me to use a Bible atlas.

 Later I discovered one advantage to black and white maps.
 Since they are printed on the same paper and with the same ink as the text of the Bible, I am able to underline and write on the maps with the same tools I use in the rest of the Bible.